Exploring the Different Types of Scholarships in 2025

 Description:

-These scholarships are awarded to students who have made significant contributions to their communities through volunteer work and leadership.
+Community service scholarships recognize students who have made significant contributions to their communities through volunteer work and leadership.
+These scholarships encourage social responsibility and reward those who actively work toward positive change in society.

 Eligibility Criteria: